A Natural Approach to Insect Preventation and Recipes for Natural, Herbal Flea, Tick, Mosquito Repellent Sprays, Rubs, and Dips for Dogs and Cats

 4. Repeat use daily as needed, one times per day until the flea or lice infestation is resolved.

-3.0 Rinse to Kill Fleas
+3.0 Natural Rinse to Kill Fleas

 3.1 ACV or CSV, Tea Tree Oil and Aloe Vera Juice Dip or Rinse